-14.8 interrupt_config()
+18.8 interrupt_config()

-RF24.interrupt_config(data_recv=True, data_sent=True, data_fail=True) Sets the configuration of the nRF24L01's IRQ pin. (write-only)
+RF24.interrupt_config (data_recv=True, data_sent=True, data_fail=True) Sets the configuration of the nRF24L01's IRQ (interrupt) pin.

-The digital signal from the nRF24L01's IRQ (Interrupt ReQuest) pin is active LOW.
+The digital signal from the nRF24L01's IRQ pin is active LOW. (write-only)

-• data_recv (bool) - If this is True, then IRQ pin goes active when new data is put into the RX FIFO buffer.
+• data_recv (bool) - If this is True, then IRQ pin goes active when there is new data to read in the RX FIFO buffer.
 Default setting is True